AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

   )
 ]<ex.global-planning>

-The environment for each experiment scenario is generated from an configuration file, which is described in @s.m.s4.configuration.
+The environment for each experiment scenario is generated from an configuration file, which is described in @s.m.configuration.

 // as seen in @f.m.rrt-colliders.